Hiphop602/Covid-Stats-Program/README.md

 # Covid Stats bot
-A program made for the Covid warrior

-How to use this program
+> How to use this program

 1. Install the plyer module - ```pip install plyer```
 2. Download the file